Frequently Asked Questions

 The death of a veteran should be reported to the Department of the Army if:

-The veteran died within 120 days of separation from active duty
+The veteran died within 120 days of separation from active duty, or

 The NOK would like to request a military honors burial or flag.
 To do so, please have the following information available regarding the veteran: